dswords99/ferrisgraph/README.md

 ```

 ## Example
 This example demonstrates the ways in which this crate can be used.
 In this specific example, we are building a finite automata using `Graph`, and showing how we can process inputs on the data structure.
 The finite automata will be modelled according to the diagram.
-This specific finite automata can be described as the finite automata recognising $A$, where
+This specific finite automata can be described as the finite automata recognising `A`, where
-$$A = \{w\ |\ w \text{ contains at least one 1 and an even number of 0s follow the last 1.}\}$$
+`A = { w ∣ w contains at least one 1 and an even number of 0s follow the last 1. }`

 ![alt text](image.png)